Mercenary (band): The Hours That Remain and lineup changes (2007–2009)

 On 11 November 2009, it was announced that Mikkel, Morten, and Mike had left the band.
-According to Jakob in a press statement: "we no longer share the same vision and enthusiasm about the direction and the future of the band".
+According to Jakob in a press statement, "We no longer share the same vision and enthusiasm about the direction and the future of the band".

 New lineup, Metamorphosis and Through Our Darkest Days (2009–2013)

-On 23 November 2009, the band announced via Facebook, that a new complete line-up had been established.
+On 23 November 2009, the band announced a new lineup via Facebook.

-On 23 December 2010, the band released a song from their upcoming album, Metamorphosis.
+On 23 December 2010, the band released a song from their then-upcoming album, Metamorphosis.